 The funds we are advancing to the Sky Ranch CAB for construction of public improvements might not be repaid, which would negatively impact our income, gross margin on selling lots, and cash flows.
 We have advanced the Sky Ranch CAB over \$31.6 million for construction of public improvements and expect to fund an additional estimated \$14.4 million to complete the buildout of the first development phase and the first subphase of the second development.
 At August 31, 2021, \$24.8 million has not been collected.
-We expect these amounts will be reimbursable by the Sky Ranch CAB and/or the Sky Ranch Districts have generated sufficient funds from property taxes, fee, or the issuance of municipal bonds in an amount sufficient to reimburse the Company for all or a portion of advances provided or expenses incurred for reimbursables.
-The ability and obligation of the Sky Ranch CAB to reimburse us is dependent on sufficient home sales and commercial development at Sky Ranch to create a tax base that would enable the Sky Ranch CAB to issue bonds to pay for the improvements.
+We expect these amounts will be reimbursable by the Sky Ranch CAB.
+No payment is required by the Sky Ranch CAB with respect to construction of public improvements unless and until the Sky Ranch CAB and/or the Sky Ranch Districts have generated sufficient funds from property taxes, fee, or the issuance of municipal bonds in an amount sufficient to reimburse the Company for all or a portion of advances provided or expenses incurred for reimbursables.
+The ability and obligation of the Sky Ranch CAB to issue bonds to pay for the improvements.
 If development at Sky Ranch is delayed or curtailed for any reason, including regulatory restrictions, a downturn in the economy or default by one or more of the builders at Sky Ranch, the Sky Ranch CAB may not have sufficient revenues to issue bonds.